rmuthuswamy21/fitness-app/README.md

 # PhontenotPhitness
+# Group Project for CS3200: Rahul, Vid, Armaan, Reagan, Will
 This repo contains:
 1. A MySQL 8 container for obvious reasons
 2. A Python Flask container to implement a REST API